TMJ Treatment Owasso

 Our TMJ Treatment Options

-Dr. Lim will begin by carefully listening to you as you describe your TMJ issue.
-He will then conduct non-invasive and pain-free tests on your TMJ with a CT scanner and an EMG (electromyography) device.
-He will also gently examine your jaw to explore its range of motion and determine any other factors in your bite that may be contributing to your discomfort.
+Our TMJ dentist in Owasso will begin by carefully listening to you as you describe your TMJ issue.
+We will then conduct non-invasive and pain-free tests on your TMJ with a CT scanner and an EMG (electromyography) device.
+After gently examining your jaw to explore its range of motion, we will determine any other factors in your bite that may be contributing to your discomfort.

 At Life Smiles of Owasso, we aim to treat TMJ disorder without medication, as Dr. Lim is a whole-health dentist.
-He will first recommend some medication-free techniques to help you soothe and manage your TMJ pain, and then he will discuss with you some potential solutions to address the underlying cause of your pain.
-Treatment could be as simple as wearing a special appliance or could involve extensive work, such as a full-mouth reconstruction to balance out your bite.
+We will first recommend some medication-free techniques to help you soothe and manage your TMJ pain, and then we will discuss with you some potential solutions to address the underlying cause of your pain.
+Treatment could be as simple as wearing a special appliance or could involve extensive work, such as a full mouth reconstruction to balance out your bite.
 Learn more about these options below.

 TENS Machine Treatment